elidoran/node-phasor-array/README.md

 // specify the phase via the `id` property.
 // specify the function via the `fn` property phasor.add({ id: 'phase name', fn:fn })

+// add a new phase and add a function to it at the same time phasor.add({ id: 'new phase', before:'phase name', fn:fn })

+// use individual arguments
+// NOTE: you can't specify after/before values using this style phasor.add('third phase', fn)
 ```